ywuhub/Code-Unity/docs/API.md

 #### DELETE
 Removes an invitation that was sent to a user (outgoing), or for the current user to remove an invite that was sent to them (incoming).
-The UID specified in the URL is ignored if the incoming parameter is set to true, only the UID of the current user is considered.

 The endpoint should've been on a project_id and not a user_id so this is kinda weird, sorry.
 Don't really want to break existing code at this